Avicenna Alliance: enhanced knowledge, improved decisions, better outcomes

 Helping to avoid adverse reactions

 There is always a leap of faith in transitioning from animal testing to testing in humans.
 In silico medicine can help make that leap significantly smaller.
-In silico applied to clinical development can change the paradigm entirely, switching from a costly trail/error model where phase 3 RCTs are exploratory to one where these Phase 3 become confirmaory of ex-ante in silico simulations, reinforcing the determination of new product value and focusing spending on the most promising scenarios.
+In silico applied to clinical development can change the paradigm entirely, switching from a costly trail/error model where phase 3 RCTs are exploratory to one where these Phase 3 become confirmatory of ex-ante in silico simulations, reinforcing the determination of new product value and focusing spending on the most promising scenarios.

 Avicenna Alliance: